mednche/police-deployment-optimisation/README.md

 ### Example of DPD case study

 #### Running the ABM for DPD

+#### Generating historical, training and test sets

+In `generating_data_sets.ipynb` we create historical, training and test sets for both demand scenarios.

+A set is a collection of 100 specifically selected time periods from sepearate years to mimic the manner in which police agencies make decisions based on past demand.
+- historical set: 100 time periods from 2017
+- training set: 100 time periods from 2018
+- test set: 100 time periods from 2019

+For more details on what these sets are used for, see `generating_data_sets.ipynb`.
+Ensure that the 6 generated sets are placed in the `data` folder at the source of the repository.

+#### Running the ABM for DPD
 An example on how to run the ABM is provided in `dpd_case_study/ABM_running_example/ABM_running_example`.

-Include GIF here

 ![alt text](https://github.com/mednche/police-deployment-optimisation/blob/main/dpd_case_study/ABM_running_example/ABM_animation_gif/20_agents/20_steps.gif)

-For best results, it is recommended to harness the power of multiprocessing if you have a machien with multiple cores.
+For faster results, it is recommended to harness the power of multiprocessing if your machine has multiple cores (example not provided).

 #### Running the ABM+GA for DPD